Phone: (239) 590-1414

 Table of Contents:

 Florida Gulf Coast University (FGCU) is obligated and determined to ensure a safe working environment for all its employees and students engaged in laboratory activities.
-Both the FGCU Research Safety Committee and the Environmental Health and Safety Department exist on campus to promote and facilitate safe working environments by requiring that research projects meet federal, state and local safety regulations.
+Both the FGCU Research Safety Committee and Environmental Health and Safety (EH&S) exist on campus to promote and facilitate safe working environments by requiring that research projects meet federal, state and local safety regulations.

 For FGCU employees engaged in the laboratory use of hazardous chemicals, the University requires compliance with the provisions of Occupational Safety and Health Administration (OSHA) standard 29 CFR 1910.1450 entitled Occupational Exposure to Hazardous Chemicals in Laboratories (OSHA Lab Standard).
 The principal requirement of this standard is for employers to develop and implement a written Chemical Hygiene Plan (CHP).